openedx-unsupported/devstack/README.md

 ## Loopback Alias

 Containers making requests to the LMS and Studio must communicate with ports exposed on the host system by the Vagrant VM.
+(This assumes that the LMS and Studio are still running in the traditional Vagrant-based devstack.)

 This is fine on Linux, but doesn't work out of the box on OS X. Attempting to access localhost on a container will result in talking to the Docker for Mac HyperKit VM, not the host machine.